ShamShamsw/Pacman/README.md

-# PyProjectGen
+# Pacman

-**PyProjectGen** is a robust, extensible command-line tool for generating Python project scaffolding.
-It streamlines the process of starting new Python projects by automating structure creation, virtual environment setup, and inclusion of best-practice files.
-PyProjectGen is built for individual developers, teams, and organizations looking to standardize and accelerate project bootstrapping.
+**Pacman** is my Python project to streamlines the process of starting new Python projects by automating structure creation, virtual environment setup, and inclusion of best-practice files.
+Pacman is built for individual developers, teams, and organizations looking to standardize and accelerate project bootstrapping.
+However I mainly built it so I could play games without wifi.

 ---